Launch by LunchELIXR

 Analysis guardrails

-Hourly vs Salaried is the master cut; a structural absence can itself be the finding; wins worth protecting are flagged as such; every Tension carries a mandatory-review flag; sentiment is context for retrieval, never a ranking weight.
+The master cut is client-specific and resolved each cycle (it is not hard-coded; Hourly vs Salaried was the MSC example); a structural absence can itself be the finding; wins worth protecting are flagged as such; every Tension carries a mandatory-review flag; sentiment is context for retrieval, never a ranking weight.

 08 · The full documentation